nicknonnen/nicknonnen.github.io/rosgenlab/rosgenreport.md

 ---
 layout: page
-title: RE- Replication of Rosgen Stream Classification
+title: A Classification of Natural Rivers
 ---

 **Replication of**
-# A classification of natural rivers
+## RE- Replication of Rosgen Stream Classification

 Original study *by* Rosgen, D. L.
 *in* *CATENA* 22 (3):169–199. https://linkinghub.elsevier.com/retrieve/pii/0341816294900019.